Case: Johnson v. State of Wyoming III

 Case Summary

-This case is a challenge to series of Wyoming state laws regulating pregnant people and abortion providers in Wyoming.
+This case is a challenge to a series of Wyoming state laws regulating pregnant people and abortion providers in Wyoming.

 Procedural Background

-Plaintiffs originally filed suit in Natrona County District Court on February 28.
+Plaintiffs originally filed suit in Natrona County District Court on February 28, 2025.
 On March 11, having not been granted a TRO hearing, plaintiffs dismissed that case and refiled in Teton County District Court.
 Ten days later, the court dismissed the second lawsuit, since patients had been denied care at a clinic in Natrona County.
 The case was refiled in Natrona County District Court; this summary concerns this third lawsuit.

 The Lawsuit

-On March 24, 2025, Chelsea's Fund, JTP Professional Service Corporation (“Just The Pill”), and Circle of Hope Health Care Services, Inc., (“Wellspring”), a registered nurse, and two OB-GYNs (collectively, the "abortion defenders") filed a lawsuit challenging a series of targeted restrictions of abortion providers with criminal consequences (the "Criminal TRAP Laws").
+On March 21, 2025, Chelsea's Fund, JTP Professional Service Corporation (“Just The Pill”), and Circle of Hope Health Care Services, Inc., (“Wellspring”), a registered nurse, and two OB-GYNs (collectively, the "abortion defenders") filed a lawsuit challenging a series of targeted restrictions of abortion providers with criminal consequences (the "Criminal TRAP Laws").
 Chelsea's Fund and Just the Pill are nonprofits that help people access abortion care, and Wellspring is an abortion clinic.
 Represented by private counsel, the abortion defenders filed suit in the Teton County District Court against Wyoming, the Governor, the Attorney General, the Teton County Sheriff, and the Jackson Chief of Police.

 Specifically, the abortion defenders challenged House Bill 42 and 64 (collectively, the "Criminal TRAP Laws").
 HB 64 mandated that a person must undergo an ultrasound at least 48 hours before a medication abortion, and that a violation would constitute a misdemeanor.
 HB 42 mandated: